-Medical Transports
+Courtesy Medical Transports

-The Appalachian Police Department will provide on-campus transportation to injured students to the Health Services Infirmary (Miles Annas Building) for non-emergencies.
-We will provide transportation for employee Workers' Compensation injuries to and from Boone Urgent Care.
-If Boone Urgent Care is closed, we will transport to the Watauga County Medical Center Emergency Room and back to campus.
-We do not provide transportation for scheduled doctor appointments.
+The Appalachian Police Department will provide non-emergency, on-campus transportation for injured students to the Health Services Infirmary (Miles Annas Building) if they do not have their own transportation.
+APD will also provide transportation for employee Workers' Compensation injuries to and from Boone Urgent Care.
+If Boone Urgent Care is closed, APD will transport to the Watauga

+County Medical Center Emergency Room and back tocampus.
+APD does not provide transportation for scheduled doctor appointments.